AhmedFr/Arcade-doc/docs/source/Games.rst

     * Stop: Called when the game is closed
     * getGameName: Return the name of the game
     * getComponents: Return components to the graphical parts
-    * sendEvents: MAXIME
+    * sendEvents: Send events to process to the game
-    * getEvent: MAXIME
+    * getEvent: Retrieve an event from the game, for example a library change order.
-    * sendDisplayLibs: MAXIME
+    * sendDisplayLibs: Send a list of graphics libraries.
-    * sendGameLibs: MAXIME
+    * sendGameLibs: Send a list of graphics libraries.
     * setPlayerName: Set the name of the current player
     * getPlayerName: Return the name of the current player